 🌶️What you will need

-- Gochujang - A fermented chili paste commonly used in Korean cooking.
-You can get it in groceries (usually in the international food aisle), Asian markets, or online.
+- Gochujang – A fermented chili paste commonly used in Korean cooking.
+Available in the international aisle of grocery stores, Asian markets, or online.

-- Soy sauce - This can be substituted with tamari or shoyu.
+- Soy sauce – Can be swapped with tamari or shoyu for a similar flavor.

-- Gochugaru (Korean red chili flakes) - You can find it in most Asian markets or online.
+- Gochugaru (Korean red chili flakes) – Adds heat and depth.
+Find it in Asian markets or online.

-Soak rice cakes in warm water for 10 minutes.
-(Omit if using fresh rice cakes.)
+Step 1: Soak rice cakes in warm water for 10 minutes.
+(Omit if fresh rice cakes are used.)

-Add broth along with gochujang and the rest of the seasonings.
+Step 3: Add broth along with gochujang and the rest of the seasonings.
 Bring the mixture to a gentle simmer.
-Then, add rice cakes.

-Simmer rice cakes for 10-15 minutes or until they are tender and chewy.
+Step 4: Add the rice cakes and simmer for 10-15 minutes, or until they are tender and chewy.
 Top vegan tteokbokki with sesame seeds and green onion before serving!

 ✅Helpful tips